MtSomeThree/constrDecoding/README.md

 This repository contains the source code to reproduce the experiments in NeurIPS 2022 paper [Controllable Text Generation with Neurally-Decomposed Oracle](https://arxiv.org/abs/2205.14219) by [Tao Meng](https://mtsomethree.github.io/), [Sidi Lu](http://sidilu.cn/), [Nanyun Peng](https://vnpeng.net/) and [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).

+We are now working on the camera ready and the codebase is not a in a stable version.
+If you come up with some technical issue, please feel free to leave an issue or send an email to the first author.

 - ### Abstract
 We propose a general and efficient framework to control auto-regressive generation models with NeurAlly-Decomposed Oracle (NADO).
 Given a pre-trained base language model and a sequence-level boolean oracle function, we propose to decompose the oracle function into token-level guidance to steer the base model in text generation.
 Specifically, the token-level guidance is approximated by a neural model trained with examples sampled from the base model, demanding no additional auxiliary labeled data.
 We present the closed-form optimal solution to incorporate the token-level guidance into the base model for controllable generation.
 We further provide a theoretical analysis of how the approximation quality of NADO affects the controllable generation results.
 Experiments conducted on two applications: (1) text generation with lexical constraints and (2) machine translation with formality control demonstrate that our framework efficiently guides the base model towards the given oracle while maintaining high generation quality.